CyberMonitor/orquestra-docs/v1/content/tutorials/ml-basic-2.md

     save_json(result, 'result.json')
 ```

-We use the `save_json` function, which is a standard json encoder and lives in [utils.py](https://github.com/zapatacomputing/tutorial-orquestra-sklearn/blob/master/src/python/tutorial/utils.py).
+We use the `save_json` function, which is a standard json encoder and lives in [utils.py](https://github.com/zapatacomputing/tutorial-orquestra-sklearn/blob/master/tutorial/utils.py).
+Also, we need an [`__init__.py`](https://github.com/zapatacomputing/tutorial-orquestra-sklearn/blob/master/tutorial/__init__.py).

 By convention, the functions that are relevant to our training are in `functions.py`, while those that help us with serializing input/output and similar tasks are in `utils.py`.

 ### 4. Installations, etc.
 The last thing we need to do is tell Orquestra what packages we need to run our code.
-We do this in the file `setup.py`.
+We do this in the file `setup.py`, which should live in the root folder of our repo.
 For this workflow, we use `sklearn`, `numpy`, and `pandas`.

 In the code below, change the url to your own GitHub repo.
-The file looks like [this](https://github.com/zapatacomputing/tutorial-orquestra-sklearn/blob/master/src/setup.py), where the packages that we need to import are under `install_requires`.
+The file looks like [this](https://github.com/zapatacomputing/tutorial-orquestra-sklearn/blob/master/setup.py), where the packages that we need to import are under `install_requires`.

 ### 5. Write workflow template and submit!
 Now that we've built our Orquestra workflow, all that's needed is to write the workflow template and submit!
 This has all been done in [ML Tutorial 1](../ml-basic-1), so please head there for the instructions.
 The workflow template is [here](https://github.com/zapatacomputing/tutorial-orquestra-sklearn/blob/master/examples/ml_tutorial_2/workflow.yaml) for reference.